maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 This will also be useful for automatically changing the screen orientation, based on the device orientation.
-The powervr driver might need a bit more work before that will work smoothly and well, though.
+The powervr driver might need a bit more work before that will work smoothly and well though.

 Power Management
 ~~~~~~~~~~~~~~~~

 The power management on the Droid 4 should be in much better shape now.
 Under
-ideal cirsumstances, with the modem online, the device should idle at about
+ideal circumstances, with the modem online, the device should idle at about
 ``60mW``.
-This is made possible by incredible Linux kernel support, `droid4-pm
+This is made possible by the incredible Linux kernel support, `droid4-pm
 <https://github.com/maemo-leste/droid4-pm>`_, our various `mce`_ improvements,
 and in general OMAP being well designed when it comes to power management.
 This
 should last most batteries for several days.
 Things might improve a little more